 - Gravity Hammer - No changes from Halo 3.

 - Brute Spike Rifle (Spiker) - A returning weapon from Halo 3.
 No noticeable changes made.
 It is good in close range for taking down shields, though short, controlled bursts are recommended for medium to long range.
-Its projectiles have a slight arc, so you should aim higher when firing at longer ranged targets.
+Its projectiles have a slight arc, so players should aim higher when firing at longer ranged targets.

 - Fuel Rod Cannon - Covenant equivalent to the rocket launcher.
 Fires 5 rounds before needing reloading.
 Its shots are capable of bouncing off of surfaces.